faranth: PERQ 1

 View of Hard Disk

 This image shows the disk side of the Shugart 4006 hard disk.
 There are two platters and four heads behind the translucent plastic cover.
 The disk is a 14" model.
-The mains spindle motor can be seen at the top right.
-Taking pictures of the hard disk is amazingly difficult due to the reflections off the plastic cover...
+The mains spindle motor can be seen at the top right (it drives the platters via a belt).
+The head arm is on the left.

 Closeup of Heads